- Ishan Wijewardana

 By that point however, treatment is more expensive, more complicated, and way more stressful.
 Wouldnāt it be better to catch health issues before they become a crisis?

-The short answer is: Yes.
+The short answer is: Yes, but not everyone thinks that way

-And what youāll typically find is private (i.e. paid for) preventative health check-ups are accessed by a particular type of customer: The Health Optimisers and Biohackers - i.e. the people in the green section in the graph below
+Private (i.e. paid for) preventative health check-ups are usually accessed by a particular type of customer: The Health Optimisers and Biohackers - i.e. the people in the green section in the graph below:

 Why?
 Because they care the most about their health.
-And they care enough to seek out help even when they arenāt well.
+And they care enough to seek out help even when they are already well.

-But the need for a fast, affordable preventive health still exists.
-And even engaging "The Health Optimisers and Biohackers in preventative health can save healthcare systems a lot of money.
+But the need for fast, affordable preventive health still exists.
+And even engaging the āHealth Optimisersā and āBiohackersā (i.e. the green section) in preventative health can save healthcare systems a lot of money.

 š” The Solution